tpiekarski/derl/README.md

 deactivate
 ```

-This way of installation will copy files to $HOME/.local/ and will create files.log storing
+This way of installation will copy files to $HOME/.local/ and create *files.log* storing
-all installed files for convenient removing.
+a log of all installed files for convenient removal.
 To uninstall run the following:

 ```sh
 # Makefile target